 In this article, I share my insights and learnings on the benefits, side effects and risks of endogenous and endogenous ketosis.

 But first, I think it’s important to understand the difference between exogenous and endogenous ketosis:

-- Endogenous ketosis occurs when we go without food for a significant period of time.
-Our insulin levels drop and we transition to burning body fat.
-The ketones in our blood rise.
+- Endogenous ketosis occurs when we go without food for a significant period.
+Our insulin levels drop, and we transition to burning body fat and ketones in our blood rise.

 - Exogenous ketosis occurs when we drink exogenous ketones or consume a ketogenic diet.

 Ketones are important.
 As blood glucose decreases, the ketones in your blood increase to keep our energy levels stable.

 The chart below shows three thousand blood glucose vs ketone values measured at the same time from a range of people following a low carbohydrate or ketogenic diet.

 While there is generally a linear relationship between glucose and ketones, each person has a unique relationship between their blood glucose and ketone values that provide a unique insight into a particular person’s metabolic health.